 Tourism can take advantage of such technology.
 Guided bus tours can enhance details to capture the user’s attention, overlaying the real world with the digital allows the user to interact with the application to provide rich context about the tour they’re taking.

 The gaming industry has already had some degree of success with AR already.
 Think Pokemon Go and you’ll know exactly what I mean about a rich immersive world.
 Pokemon Go captured the attention of tens of millions of people when it was released back in 2016, even I was walking around the local parks with my step-sons trying to capture beasts in tiny red and white balls.

 Not too long ago, there was another secret battle taking place in the DVD realm.
 We as users had the choice between HD or Bluray.
-We all know how that turned out because no-one remembers HD.
-There’s 5 different types of people in technology adoption:
+We all know how that turned out because no one remembers HD.
+There are 5 different types of people in technology adoption:

 - Early Adopters